-The MWCOG report states that all of the key economic clusters identified placed job postings for STEM-intensive occupations, particularly IT occupations.
+Some businesses anticipate turning to part-time/contract workers and internal recruitment to overcome these hiring challenges.
+Work-based learning approaches such as internships and apprenticeships continue to be underutilized and offer prime opportunities to expand recruitment.
 With the demand for qualified, educated workers outpacing supply, the need for additional education and training for those with barriers such as literacy and language skills are key in order to fill even middle-skill occupations.
 A Greater Washington Workforce Development Collaborative report notes that an estimated 30-46% of job openings in the region during the next five years will be "middle-skill," or require more than a high school diploma but less than a four-year degree.
 The development of Bridge and career pathways programs that will help individuals who are unemployed and underemployed gain the necessary skills and education to meet this demand will be key to continued economic growth in the region.

-Educational and skill levels of the workforce, including individuals with barriers to employment of jobseekers in the region hold Bachelor's Degrees or higher, significantly higher than the 27% national average.
-The table below shows the educational attainment levels of jobseekers in the region, versus the Commonwealth and the nation (VEC Local Community Profile for Area #11).
+Educational and skill levels of the workforce, including individuals with barriers to employment

+Jobseekers within the Northern Virginia region are highly educated.
+Approximately 50% of jobseekers in the region hold Bachelor's Degrees or higher, significantly higher than the 27% national average.
+The table below shows the educational attainment levels of jobseekers in the region, versus the Commonwealth and the nation (Virginia Works Local Community Profile for Area #11).